5 Reasons your website is not making sales

 Everyone says they don’t have time to update their website and often wonder why it isn’t performing.
 3 hours a week in writing 1 blog for your website would possibly be enough to get you more traffic.
 20 tweets a day sending out links from your website would generate traffic.

-Just remember high quality content which is unique will engage your visitors with your site.
+Just remember high-quality content that is unique will engage your visitors with your site.
 They are likely to stay longer and may very well share your site with a friend and purchase a product.